CloudyPhia/UnoFreestyle/README.md

 Have fun and good luck!

-##User Stories
+## User Stories
-- As a user, I want to be able to add cards to my hand by "drawing" a card (picking up a card).
+- As a user, I want to be able to add cards to my hand by "drawing" a card (picking up a card - adding multiple cards to player).
 - As a user, I want to start with seven randomized cards in my hand.
 - As a user, I want to be able to discard specific cards of my choosing.
 However, if I have no cards left, I don't want the ability to discard.
 - As a user, I want to be able to view my list of cards on my turn.

-##Future Implementations (coming soon!)
+## Future Implementations (coming soon!)
 - Multiple player functionality with 2-4 players
 - Only discarding cards that are of the same colour and/or number
 - Specialty Cards (wild, reverse, + 2, etc.)